iRedlon/jparty/documentation/overview.md

 - The shared directory contains the "shared project" (jparty-shared); written in node typescript; contains enums/classes/types/etc. that are shared by both the server and client projects.
 Both projects utilize the shared project in the form of a local npm dependency

 ## _Environment Variables_
 Environment variables are set by a .env file at the roots of the server and client projects.
-Copy from [server example](.env.example) or [this example](documentation/overview.md) and fill out variables as needed.
+Copy from [server example](../.env.example) or [client example](../client/.env.example) and fill out variables as needed.
 Setting these variables isn't a requirement; if none are set: trivia games use test data and other APIs like clue decisions and host voice are disabled

 ## _[Sessions](../server/session/session.ts)_
 - A "session" is an object that stores all of the relevant data for a particular game session.
 This includes client info for hosts and players, its current trivia game, and most importantly: its state